Thomson Reuters brings the human touch to artificial intelligence

 Article

 By making routine processes much more efficient, AI brings high value to our working and everyday lives.
 However, the effectiveness of AI technology heavily relies on the foundation of human expertise.
-It is the insights and ethical considerations of skilled professionals that guide AI to operate not only effectively but also responsibly.
-AI algorithms, while capable of learning and adapting to individual needs by recognizing behavior patterns and customizing solutions, require careful design and continuous human oversight to ensure they serve the greater good and avoid unintended consequences.
+The insights and ethical considerations of skilled professionals guide AI development to operate not only effectively but also responsibly.
+AI algorithms — capable of learning and adapting to individual needs by recognizing behavior patterns and customizing solutions — require careful design and continuous human oversight to ensure they serve the greater good and avoid unintended consequences.

-Keep reading to explore the critical role of human touch in the development of AI.
+Keep reading to explore the critical role of human touch in the development of professional-grade AI.

 With over a century of experience in curating and classifying rich datasets in legal, tax, and other professional fields, we recognized early on — beginning in the early 1990s — the distinctive capabilities of AI and machine learning to provide quick and reliable guidance, continually leveraging technological advances to enhance professional access to information.
 None of that is possible without human expertise.

-According to the latest Future of Professionals report, almost two-thirds of respondents believe a “human in the loop” approach is critical for responsible AI use.
+According to the latest Future of Professionals report, almost two-thirds of respondents believe a “human-in-the-loop” approach is critical for responsible AI use.
+Human-in-the-loop (HITL) refers to human involvement in machine-learning workflows to reduce errors and improve model performance.

-Over time, our experts have developed AI technologies that streamline searches and make them more valuable and intuitive, automate processes, find information that traditional research may have missed, and gain data-driven insights.
+Over time, our experts have developed AI systems that streamline searches and make them more valuable and intuitive.
+They can automate processes, find information traditional research may have missed, and gain data-driven insights.

 The recent advancements in generative AI (GenAI) technology present an unparalleled opportunity to revolutionize how our products interact across the industries we serve.
-This development enables our customers to confidently integrate the capabilities of GenAI into their daily workflows.
+This development enables our customers to integrate the capabilities of GenAI into their daily workflows confidently.

-Our professional-grade GenAI assistant, CoCounsel, is backed by 2,500 know-how experts and engineered by over 4,500 AI experts.
-It provides a single, secure, human-centric chat interface equipped to conduct in-depth research, analyze extensive and complex data, and generate diverse types of content quickly.
+Our professional-grade GenAI assistant, CoCounsel, is backed by 2,500 know-how experts.
+It provides a single, secure, human-centered chat interface equipped to conduct in-depth research, analyze extensive and complex data, and generate diverse types of content quickly.

-CoCounsel’s process for ensuring reliable, trustworthy results involves three distinct levels of human testing.
+CoCounsel’s process for ensuring reliable, trustworthy results involves three distinct levels of HITL testing.

 Model testing